bqwerr/spring-epass-servcie/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy of application up and running follow these example steps.
+To get a local copy of this backend application up and running follow these example steps.

 ### Prerequisites